© 2022 Heritage Community of Kalamazoo All Rights Reserved.

-Medicare Part A helps cover 100 days of care at the Harold & Grace Upjohn Care & Rehabilitation Center.
+Medicare Part A helps cover 100 days of care at The Upjohn (formerly Harold & Grace Upjohn Care & Rehabilitation Center).
 Anyone with “original” Medicare will receive coverage for all costs for the first 20 days.
 After the first 20 days, the next 80 days have a coinsurance amount of $133.50.
 The co-insurance amount may be covered by a private insurance policy known as a Medigap policy.
 Medicare Advantage plans offer different amounts of coverage; check with your plan for specific information on your coverage.

 Am I guaranteed 100 days of coverage with Medicare?

 With “original” Medicare, you have up to 100 days of coverage; in order to remain on Medicare coverage, you must be receiving a skilled service.
 Some examples of skilled services are Physical, Occupational and Speech therapy, Skilled Nursing Care for acute illnesses and treatments, such as tube feeding, IV, etc.

 How do I qualify to use my Medicare benefits?

 In order for Medicare to pay, you must have stayed in the hospital for 3 consecutive days, within the previous 30 days from admission to The Upjohn (formerly Harold & Grace Upjohn Care & Rehabilitation Center).
 You must remain in the Care Center to receive treatment, which means that you cannot be gone overnight.